saltstack-formulas/template-formula/test/integration/default/README.md

-# Default InSpec Profile
+# InSpec Profile: `default`

-This shows the implementation of the Default InSpec [profile](https://github.com/inspec/inspec/blob/master/docs/profiles.md).
+This shows the implementation of the `default` InSpec [profile](https://github.com/inspec/inspec/blob/master/docs/profiles.md).

 ## Verify a profile